amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 ## The Placement Reality

+If you are not from PCE Nagpur stil you can relate with your college placement.
 In this section, I don't want to share my personal opinions.
 Instead, let's look at the numbers.
 I want to just Go with data-the real pictures that no one tell you and life will hit hard more than anything else.
 Something which is not mentioned in the academic brochure

 Department: Computer Technology
 (One of the leading departments of PCE)